ncatlab/nlab-content/pages/9/3/2/8/18239/content.md

 ## Definitions

-There are three inequivalent definitions of a proper map in the literature.
+There are three inequivalent definitions of a proper map in the literature, of strictly increasing strength.

 The first one is the oldest definition, still found in some analysis books.